 Trek Tips You will receive a copy of our pre-tour joining and packing instructions with your tour and hotel voucher, approximately six weeks before departure.
 To help you better prepare for your upcoming Trek, you can also download a copy of these Trek Tips.
 These notes have been prepared to provide you with the most essential details that you will need to know about your forthcoming Trek, however, it is not intended to be a complete guide.
 Your Tour Leader will provide you with more detailed information en route.

-Our US division, PEAK Adventure Travel North America, doing business as TrekAmerica is an equal opportunities service provider operating under a variety of Commercial Use Authorizations and Special Use Permits from the United States National Park Service, United States National Forest Service, United States Bureau of Land Management, Park Service of Canada, the Hopi Indian Nation and the Navajo Indian Nation.
+Our US division, AmeriCan Adventures Travel, doing business as TrekAmerica is an equal opportunities service provider operating under a variety of Commercial Use Authorizations and Special Use Permits from the United States National Park Service, United States National Forest Service, United States Bureau of Land Management, Park Service of Canada, the Hopi Indian Nation and the Navajo Indian Nation.